flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/02_phase_precession.md

 <div class="render-all">

-- Call `compute_fatures` for both position and speed bases and concatenate the result to form a single design matrix.
+2.1.
+Call `compute_fatures` for both position and speed bases and concatenate the result to form a single design matrix.
-- Add the basis objects together and call `compute_fatures` on the newly created additive basis.

 </div>

 <div class="render-user">
 ```{code-cell} ipython3